castorflex/SmoothProgressBar/README.md

     .color(0xff0000)
     .interpolator(new DecelerateInterpolator())
     .sectionsCount(4)
     .separatorLength(8)         //You should use Resources#getDimensionPixelSize
     .strokeWidth(8f)            //You should use Resources#getDimension
     .speed(2.0)                 //2 times faster
+    .progressiveStartSpeed(2)
+    .progressiveStopSpeed(3.4)
     .reversed(false)
     .mirrorMode(false)
-    .build());
+    .progressiveStart(true)
+    .progressiveStopEndedListener(mListener) //called when the animation is over .build());
 ```